memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 [on GitHub.](https://github.com/Cushychicken/ftdi_good_pinout)

-I've built and tested several designs with this, and have yet to have a headache with it when using it for debug purposes.
+I've built and tested several designs with this, and have yet to have a headache with it when using it for debugging purposes.
 I bequeath it to you, that you may never need to splice Rx/Tx between 0402 footprints again!

 ## Conclusion